AVsitterPlus/AVsitterPlus/AVsitterPlus/IMPORT_GUIDE.md

 ## Importing the AVsitterPlus scripts into Second Life / OpenSim

-Quick summary: Download the scripts from the [releases page](https://github.com/AVsitterPlus/AVsitterPlus/releases); name them in the viewer the same as in the zip file but without extension, saving all of them with Mono enabled; create an AVP_helper *object*, put the AVP_helperscript *script* inside and take it; create an AVpos notecard, add something to it and save it.
+Quick summary: Download the scripts from the [releases page](https://github.com/AVsitterPlus/AVsitterPlus/releases); name them in the viewer the same as in the zip file but without extension, saving all of them with Mono enabled; create an AVP_helper *object*, put the AVP_helperscript *script* inside and take it; create an `AVP_Positions` notecard, add something to it and save it.

 Step-by-step guide: